• Skip to primary navigation

 For the Creamy Horseradish Sauce:

-I dedicated a separate post to this sauce because it's also great for prime rib and steak.
-It would even make a great chip dip with a few variations.
-Click here for my Creamy Horseradish Sauce recipe.
+I dedicated a separate post for Creamy Horseradish Sauce because it's also great for prime rib and steak.
+It would even make a great chip dip with a few easy variations.

 Equipment